City of Colchester: History

 The new district was named Colchester after its largest settlement.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Colchester's series of mayors.

-As part of the Platinum Jubilee of Elizabeth II celebrations in 2022, the borough of Colchester was granted city status, confirmed by Letters Patent dated 5 September 2022, allowing the council to change its name to "Colchester City Council".
+As part of the Platinum Jubilee of Elizabeth II celebrations in 2022, the borough of Colchester was granted city status, confirmed by Letters Patent dated 5 September 2022, allowing the council to change its name to Colchester City Council.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

+Arms and branding

+Colchester's Coat of Arms includes several aspects pertaining to its Roman history, and to traditions relating to that period.
+The bearers are a Roman centurion and an oyster fisherman.
+It also has elements relating to the myth of St Helena, patron saint of Colchester, having lived in the city during the Roman period.

+Some road signs, positioned at the boundary of the unparished areas of the town, describe Colchester as 'Britain's first city' due to it having been a Roman colonia.

 Governance

 Colchester City Council provides district-level services.
 County-level services are provided by Essex County Council.
 Parts of the district are also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since 2008.
-A Liberal Democrat and Labour coalition formed in May 2025, with Liberal Democrat councillor David King serving as leader of the council and Labour councillor Julie Young serving as deputy leader.
+A Conservative Party and Liberal Democrats coaliation administration was formed in June 2026, which replaces an earlier LibDem/Labour Party coalition that had been in place since May 2025.
 Between the 2023 election and the new coalition forming in 2025, the council had been run by a Liberal Democrat minority administration with informal support from the Labour Party and the Green Party on a case-by-case basis.

-The first election to the borough council following the reforms of the Local Government Act 1972 was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
+The first election to the borough council, following the reforms of the Local Government Act 1972, was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: